anunna/blackarch-wiki/troubleshooting.md

 Following a recent [change](https://archlinux.org/news/incoming-changes-in-jdk-jre-21-packages-may-require-manual-intervention/) (2023-11-02) from Arch Linux regarding JDK/JRE packages.
 You may run into dependency conflicts when updating your BlackArch Linux system and will require manual intervention.

-Example of a conflict that may occure during a system update:
+Example of a conflict that may occur during a system update:
 ```shell
 :: removing jre-openjdk breaks the dependency 'jre-openjdk' required by mobsf
 :: removing jre-openjdk breaks the dependency 'jre-openjdk' required by tls-attacker
 ```
-If you have installed BlackArch Linux using one of the currnet ISOs (dated 2023-04-01 or 2023-05-01) or earlier, you will need to execute the following command to address the JDK/JRE conflicts:
+If you have installed BlackArch Linux using one of the current ISOs (dated 2023-04-01 or 2023-05-01) or earlier, you will need to execute the following command to address the JDK/JRE conflicts:
 ```shell
 pacman -Rns mobsf tls-attacker jre-openjdk jdk-openjdk
 pacman -Syyu